RTFParallella/RTFParallella.doc/dstr_shared_mem.rst

 	addr = (unsigned int*) ((unsigned ) addr_base | (unsigned)outbuf_dstr_shared[label_indx]);
 	return *addr;

-Where *addr will return the value at the requested label_indx.
+Where :envvar:`*addr` will return the value at the requested label_indx.

-In order to access the declared memory section anywhere in the project, the read and write operations should be wrapped into functions.
-Example:
+In order to access the declared memory section anywhere in the project, the functions :envvar:`write_DSHM_section` and :envvar:`read_DSHM_section` can be used, in a similar way to accessing the sharede memory.

 .. code-block:: CPP

-   	uint8_t shared_label_write	(int label_indx,int payload);
+   	uint8_t write_DSHM_section(DSHM_section sec,int label_indx,int payload);

-	unsigned int shared_label_read_core (unsigned row, unsigned col, int label_indx);
+	unsigned int read_DSHM_section (DSHM_section sec, int label_indx);

-Those functions could be replicated for different sections.
+where :envvar:`sec` is the struct that contains the section attributes, :envvar:`label_indx` is the index of the label relative to the beginning of the section, and :envvar:`payload` is the value to be written to memory (if any).

+The read function currently returns the value stored in the memory address as an :envvar:`unsigned int` by default.
+This will be changed in the next release of RTFP to allow for returning a type that is conformant with the memory section data type.